tensorflow/tensorflow/tensorflow/g3doc/tutorials/seq2seq/index.md

 ```

 First, note that we only construct a sampled softmax if the number of samples
-(512 by default) is smaller that the target vocabulary size.
+(512 by default) is smaller than the target vocabulary size.
 For vocabularies
 smaller than 512 it might be a better idea to just use a standard softmax loss.

 Then, as you can see, we construct an output projection.
 It is a pair,